monetr/monetr/docs/developing/api/resources/plaid_links.md

 was not properly received.
 By triggering a manual resync, transactions for the last 14 days and balances for all bank accounts within the specified link will be checked.

+Links can be manually synced once every 30 minutes, an error will be returned if you try to resync a link too quickly.

 ??? note

     This will not send a "sync" request to Plaid.
 This will only retrieve data already available via Plaid's API